IBM/db2sock-ibmi/ILE-PROC/README.md

 Addition, "some" pass by value arguments/parameters patterns are also supported "as is".
 These will follow Call Service Program Procedure (QZRUCLSP) API of max 8 arguments/parameters.
-As with QZRUCLSP, if value arguments are all the same size, default toolkit can handle call task by simple 16 possible lengths 'pattern'.
+As with QZRUCLSP, if value arguments are all the same size, default toolkit can handle call task by simple 16 possible length 'pattern'.

 Technically, pass 'by value' is all about size.
 You need to match size for default call to work.
 If all your pass by value arguments are same size, default toolkit will handle (ibyval*.c).
 You may have many different types (char and packed below), but they must be same length (all fool16_t, etc.).